 The real estate industry is beyond old school.
 So, when at these meet-ups, take the advice you receive from investors with a grain of salt.
 Try and treat their advice as if they were beta testers of a new product or service that you have just released.

-In your conversations with beta testers of a new product you just released, you would listen very intently to the problems they face.
+In this scenario, you would listen very intently to the problems they face.

 In contrast, you would not want to listen to their proposed solutions to those problems, because they are almost always wrong.